afska/piugba/README.md

 ### Updating a ROM

-The import process generates a file in `src/data/content/_compiled_files/_rom_id.u32`.
+The import process generates a file in `src/data/content/songs/romid.u32`.

-If you want to make small changes (without altering the song count or order), save that file in `src/data/content/romid.u32` and the generated ROM will be savefile-compatible!
+Next time you run `make import`, it'll reuse that file and the generated ROM will be savefile-compatible.

+:warning: If you change the number of songs or its order, you must delete it since it contains the encoded song count.

 ## Install